sampsyo/cs6120/content/blog/2019-12-06-alive/index.md

 Lopes et al.’s [“Provably Correct Peephole Optimizations with Alive”][paper], from PLDI 2015, takes one flavor of this approach.
 Instead of treating the compiler itself as a black-box system that we try to break from the outside, Alive _proves_ that the high-level insights behind certain optimizations are correct.
 Alive is built for [LLVM][], our friendly massively-optimizing, ahead-of-time, heavily-used beast of a compiler.
-Alive aims to hit a design point that is _both_ practical and formal&mdash;the provable guarantees of verified compiler, for one component of a very pragmatic compiler.
+Alive aims to hit a design point that is _both_ practical and formal&mdash;the provable guarantees of verified compilation, for one component of a very pragmatic compiler.

 [csmith]: https://www.cs.cornell.edu/courses/cs6120/2019fa/blog/bug-finding/
 [emi]: https://www.cs.cornell.edu/courses/cs6120/2019fa/blog/equivalence-modulo-inputs/